A Chip On Your Shoulder: Idiom Meaning and Origin

 Origin of ‘A Chip On Your Shoulder’

-The “chip” mentioned in this phrase refers, not to potato chips, but to a piece of timber or wood.
-Sometimes, people carry timber on their shoulders to transport it from one location to another.
-By doing this, they would literally have a chip on their shoulder, as the saying goes.
-However, what does having a chip on your shoulder have to do with anger?
+The ‘chip’ mentioned in this phrase refers, not to the potato variety, but rather to a piece of timber or wood.
+People sometimes carry wood on their shoulders to transport it from one location to another.
+In doing so, they would literally have a chip on their shoulder, which could be the origin of this saying.
+However, what does carrying around wood on one’s shoulder have to do with anger?

-Well, it’s possible that this phrase originates from a time where people would put a chip (of wood) on their shoulder and dare others to knock it off.
+Well, there was a time where people would put a chip on their shoulder, then dared others to knock it off.
 If someone accepted the challenge, a fight would ensue shortly after.

 This sort of behavior was described in a few newspapers from the 19th century.
 For example, the Long Island Telegraph newspaper, printed on May 20th, 1830, wrote: